rubenacevedo3/PID/readme.md

 Add more test to increase your coverage.
 Add more comments to the code in your style for unity purposes and use cpplint.
+Change your UML Class Diagram to add the two new private class arributes
 Turn in the assigment.